 Canoes and kayaks both work very well for overnight paddling trips and I’ve even used my stand up paddle board to get to camp while our kayak carried the family gear.
 Tandem recreational kayaks work especially well and you can even fit a couple of lawn chairs in the middle of them.
 We’ve also seen friends pull a second boat with their gear so that they could bring everything they’d normally bring for car camping.
 (Just make sure you don’t try this technique on a river and that it’s an easy short paddle to camp!)

 If choosing to canoe (and you won’t be doing any long portages), try to rent a large tripping canoe, 16-18 feet long, and you’ll have plenty of room for a couple of children and your gear in the middle.
-Otherwise, rent two tandem kayaks for a family of four and you’ll have plenty of space for gear.
-This is the kind of tandem kayak that we have and love from Mountain Equipment COOP.
+Otherwise, rent one or two two tandem recreational kayaks for a family of four and you’ll have plenty of space for gear.

 |Most people canoe to camp.
 I use a stand up paddleboard.|